 A great way to integrate technology into the classroom is to have students conduct research online for various projects.
 There are many exciting ways to structure online research tasks.
 One extremely popular and effective online research project is called the Web Quest Model, an inquiry-oriented lesson in which most or all of the information comes directly from the web.
 There are thousands of Web Quest activities available online for you to implement in your classroom right away.
 You can also find templates online that make it easy for you to build your own Web Quest project for any subject and grade level.

 An increasing number of classrooms have access to interactive whiteboards (IWB).
 If you have never used one, think of it as a rolling touchscreen whiteboard that can display websites, images, and videos.
 IWBs are excellent tools for engaging entire classrooms in an interactive lesson.
 A 2010 study by Marzano Research Laboratory that involved 85 teachers and 170 classrooms across the United States found that using IWBs was associated with a 16 percentile point improvement in student achievement.
-If your school or district doesn’t currently have the budget to purchase IWBs for teachers, refer to this collection of online grant resources for teachers from Scholastic to help secure funding for new classroom technology.
+If your school or district doesn’t currently have the budget to purchase IWBs for teachers, refer to this collection of online grant resources for teachers to help secure funding for new classroom technology.

 Tools like Prezi and Microsoft PowerPoint make it easy for students to create multimedia presentations and share their work to the class.
 Google Docs has a similar program that makes it easy for multiple students to collaborate on one multimedia project.
 With Google Docs, students can even work on the project from their laptops or tablets when they are at home.
 These collaborative tools make teamwork accessible and seamless, whether students are using the technology in the classroom or at home.